Hedge4/godvillebot/README.md

 # GodBot
-Version: 4.12.3
+Version: 4.12.4

 I should probably include some sort of description here.
-Meh, I'll add it later.
+Meh, I'll add it later (read: probably never).

 ## What's new in version 4?
 Version 4 is updated to work with discord.js version 12, and instructions with changed methods have been rewritten.